anhinga/2019-design-notes/nexus/README.md

+The **nexus of the system** should be an engine which allows
+  * comfortable interactive experiments;
-The **nexus of the system** should be an engine which allows comfortable interative experiments and machine learning experiments taking advantage of the current state of machine learning frameworks.
+  * machine learning experiments taking advantage of the current state of machine learning frameworks.

 Mostly, it should be a **standard DMM two-stroke engine** (or, more generallly, a neuromorphic two-stroke engine which might incorporate different temporal and hierarchical scales), shaped around the thoughts covering **flattening and reshaping of V-values**: